NCC Students Engage in a Diverse and Rewarding Academic Life

 Our motto – ‘Sow to Harvest’ – has been foundational to the development of a culture within Nambour Christian College, which reaches out to others, both in the local community on the Sunshine Coast and into foreign countries less fortunate than ours.

-Examples of this global focus can be seen in the Mission Trips and Sister School agreements detailed below.
+Examples of this global focus can be seen in the Service Trips and Sister School agreements detailed below.

-A significant learning and growth experience for a number of our Year 12 students is the annual Mission Trip to Fiji, which has been running for 28 years.
+A significant learning and growth experience for a number of our Year 12 students is the annual trip to Fiji, which has been running for over 34 years.
 The final year students forego their September school holidays and, for many, this is a life changing experience.

 They travel to remote villages and share the Gospel message with schools, churches and local communities through creative and performing arts activities.
 For many students this is a timely opportunity for spiritual growth prior to them leaving school.

 In conjunction with Neighbours Aid Community Stores, Nambour Christian College sent its first team of staff, students and parents to a children’s home and school in Malawi during the mid-year holidays in 2011.
-The Mission Trip to Malawi is now a biennial event and is open to Senior School students.
+The trip to Malawi is now a biennial event and is open to Senior School students.

-The whole College is involved in fundraising for the Malawi children’s home and schools providing buildings, teaching resources and clothing for the children.
-The Mission teams work on various projects while in Malawi to assist the local communities become more self-sufficient.
+The whole College is involved in fundraising for the Malawi schools providing buildings, teaching resources and clothing for the children.
+The teams work on various projects while in Malawi to assist the local communities become more self-sufficient.

-In 2001, our Head of College shared with the then Senior School students a plan by Mercy International to build family units to house 100 HIV babies in Phetchabun in northern Thailand.
+In 2001, our Principal shared with the then Senior School students a plan by Mercy International to build family units to house 100 HIV babies in Phetchabun in northern Thailand.
 Thus commenced an ongoing commitment by NCC students and staff to raise funds; visit the children’s home and the associated school to assist in whatever way possible; and to provide teaching expertise and resources.

-The biennial Mission Trip to Thailand is open to students from all Year Levels (Primary & Middle School students must be accompanied by a parent) and departs at the end of Term 4.
+The biennial trip to Thailand is open to students from all year levels (Junior & Middle School students must be accompanied by a parent) and departs at the end of Term 4.

 Our students assist with the annual fundraising by the Gulf CC students at the local rodeo, spend time in their classrooms, build lasting friendships, work on projects around the school grounds and gain a better appreciation for the indigenous culture.